hundredyearfarms/Hundred-Year-Farms/README.md

 <u>Image</u>: *Proposed new trees and storm-water collection pond laid over a satellite image.
 Gradient lines show how the land slopes toward the south where surface run-off water collects.
 A - water erosion down the centre of this field is evident, but can be controlled by the new rows of trees that follow field contours.
 B - prior clear-cut area.
 C - windbreak realligned to follow land contours.
 D - Greenhouse.*

-Some of the reasons for our transitioning to agroforestry with greenhouse include:
+Some of the goals we are trying to achieve with the transition to agroforestry with greenhouse include:

 - Erosion Control: Trees in rows reduce wind speeds and slow drainage during extreme weather.
 - Biodiversity: Mitigates pest and fire risk while making the property more interesting to visit.
 - Diversification: Greenhouses and high-value trees provide income independent of field crops and distribute work over the year.

+Agroforestry is an old and well-established practice that we will be adapting, with the help of various experts, to our specific sites.
+Implementation will be gradual and is likely to take decades to implement, or it may even be inter-generational.
+While our proposed agroforestry is not unique, where we will be doing some original work is in our approach to supplying greenhouse utilities from the farm's waste biomass.
+Those utilities, integrated into our greenhouse, are what could allow this farm to become carbon negative and they potentially could become a product.

 **Carbon-negative integrated greenhouse**

-Agroforestry as described above is an established practice.
-Where we will be doing some original work is in our approach to supplying greenhouse utilities from waste biomass.
-That is what could allow this farm to become carbon negative and potentially more profitable.
-This is what we consider our unique product.

 In general, agroforestry produces significant amounts of waste biomass that must be managed.
 Through gassification this waste can be used to produce heat (e.g. for greenhouses), gas, electricity, treated water, and with some designs, fertilizer and [char](https://biochar-international.org/sustainability-climate-change/) (solid carbon) which can be used as a soil ammendment or sold as a [product](https://national-carbon.com/).
 A schematic showing the long-term design objectives for our greenhouse integrated application is shown below.